 MOC (Maintenance of Certification) is the board certification process for assessment of continuing competencies of physicians.
 The MOC program for preventive medicine physicians is managed by the American Board of Preventive Medicine (ABPM) and continues to evolve to meet requirements set by the American Board of Medical Specialties (ABMS).
-The process evaluates physicians on professionalism and professional standing, lifelong learning assesments, assments of knowledge, judgement and skills and improvement in their medical practice.
+The process evaluates physicians on professionalism and professional standing, lifelong learning assessments, assments of knowledge, judgment and skills and improvement in their medical practice.

 ACPM provides tools and resources to help diplomates meet the requirements of the MOC process.

 Hold an active, valid and unrestricted medical license in each of the U.S. states, U.S. territories or Canadian provinces in which you practice medicine.

 Part 2: Lifelong Learning and Self-Assessment (LLSA)

 Complete continuing medical education and self-assessment activities in areas related to your practice.
 These include ABPM-approved LLSA courses — such as courses provided by ACPM (be sure to confirm that each is ABPM-approved) — and courses that meet the ABPM patient safety requirement.